morphykuffour/morphykuffour.github.io/_posts/2021-07-21-Sudo-Tips&Tips.markdown

 g++ -ggdb -O2 -ulimit -Wall -Wno-unused-result -std=c++11 program.c -o program

 # I continue working on the program, I step into gdb, and I do other important things.
-# Now when I come back to my shell I don't want to retype the long compilation line again
+# Now when I come back to my shell I don't want to retype the long compilation line
-# you can simply
+# again so I simply type,
 !g++